When you hire a car / van / motorhome

 damage waiver insurance you can still buy any additional

-policies elsewhere and benefit from significantly lower
+policies elsewhere and benefit from significantly

-prices.
-Many specialist policies may even include those
+lower prices.
+Many specialist policies may even

 Collision